 The things you can only buy yourself

 Merry Christmas everyone!
-Let me know if you get any of these gems under your tree and can appreciate them in the spirit they were given (rather than the snarky spirit I invented).
+Let me know if you get any of these gems under your tree and can appreciate them in the spirit they were given.